 F-1 students are required to maintain full-time enrollment and make normal academic progress toward completion of their degree program.

-Undergraduate Students: minimum of 12 units per academic quarter (students are not required to enroll full-time for Summer Quarter).
+- Undergraduate Students: minimum of 12 units per academic quarter (students are not required to enroll full-time for Summer term).

-* F-1 students are not allowed to drop below full-time enrollment without receiving prior authorization for a Reduced Course Load (RCL) from DCISS.
+F-1 students are not allowed to drop below full-time enrollment without receiving prior authorization for a Reduced Course Load (RCL) from Dashew Center.

 Note: Updating your contact information in MyUCLA is very important.
-DCISS cannot validate your arrival and F-1 status with U.S. Department of Homeland Security until your information has been updated.
+Dashew Center cannot validate your arrival and F-1 status with U.S. Department of Homeland Security until your information has been updated.

 F-1 students must maintain a valid passport at all times.
 Your passport must always be valid for at least 6 months into the future.